 Location: Preston Avenue

-What Parents Love: Families love the option to cool off in the pool or spray ground.
-Washington Park is ideal for an all-day outing, with plenty of shaded picnic spots for breaks between playground time and swimming.
-Be sure to check out the Bog Garden too!
+Highlights: Washington Park is ideal for an all-day outing, with plenty of shaded picnic spots for breaks between playground time and swimming.
+In the winter, it’s large hill is one of the most popular sledding spots in Charlottesville.